IEC Electronics: History

 In June 2013, Glancy Binkow & Goldberg LLP, on behalf of investors of IEC, filed a class action lawsuit against the company for issuing false and/or misleading statements.

 On February 17, 2015, the company received a deficiency letter from the New York Stock Exchange (NYSE).
 The reasons for deficiency included failure to file a quarterly report in a timely manner.
-The company has been actively trying to prevent their stock from being delisted.
+The company has been actively trying to prevent its stock from being delisted.
 IEC had until May 11, 2015, to submit a plan to the NYSE.
-Failure to submit and follow their approved plan, would get them delisted.
+Failure to submit and follow its approved plan, would get it delisted.

-In February 2018, IEC Electronics announced they would be building a new facility in Newark, New York to expand production capabilities.
+In February 2018, IEC Electronics announced it would be building a new facility in Newark, New York to expand production capabilities.
 The new 150,000 square foot facility, which will be located at the Silver Hill Technology Park, is projected to open in mid-2020.
 This business expansion is expected to create 362 new jobs while retaining 463 positions in New York State.